neoml-lib/neoml/README.md

 This module has different implementations for different platforms.
 In particular, there is an implementation that uses a GPU for calculations.

-The math engine is also a set of C++ interfaced described [here](NeoML/docs/en/API/NN/MathEngine.md).
+The math engine is also a set of C++ interfaces described [here](NeoML/docs/en/API/NN/MathEngine.md).

 ### Java interface